Drug trafficking and drug possession charges both start with someone being arrested for having drugs in their possession.

 - Use of a prohibited or controlled substance

-- Importing, exporting, or possessing for the purpose of exporting a controlled substance.
+- Importing, exporting, or possessing for the purpose of exporting a controlled substance

 Consequences of Drug Trafficking and Possession